 4.5 Disclosing Information Overseas

 We use overseas service providers for some of our activities and therefore need to disclose personal information to those service providers.
-Currently, these service providers are located in India, Singapore, Philippines and the United States of America.
+Currently, these service providers are located in India, Philippines, Singapore and the United States of America.

 5. Credit-Related Personal Information

-Where you have applied for or obtained credit from us, this section will apply in addition to the other sections within this Policy.
-What this means is that as part of seeking credit from us, we may obtain credit-related personal information about you from credit reporting bodies.
+Where you have applied for or obtained credit from us, or applied to become or have become a guarantor, this section will apply in addition to the other sections within this Policy.
+What this means is that we may obtain credit-related personal information about you from credit reporting bodies.

 Credit-related personal information in this Policy includes: